Robin DiAngelo and Resmaa Menakem

 Resmaa Menakem (MSW, LICSW, SEP) teaches workshops on Cultural Somatics for audiences of African Americans, European Americans, and police officers.
 He is also a therapist in private practice, and a senior fellow at The Meadows.
 His New York Times best-selling book is My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies.

-Robin DiAngelo is an Affiliate Associate Professor of Education at the University of Washington in Seattle and has been a consultant, educator, and facilitator for over 20 years on issues of racial and social justice.
-She’s the author of White Fragility: Why It’s So Hard For White People To Talk About Racism.
+Robin DiAngelo has been a consultant, educator, and facilitator for over 20 years and is an Affiliate Associate Professor of Education at the University of Washington in Seattle.
+She’s the author of the influential book White Fragility: Why It’s So Hard For White People To Talk About Racism.
+Her new book is Nice Racism: How Progressive White People Perpetuate Racial Harm.

 [music: “Seven League Boots” by Zoe Keating]